Maryland Medicaid Long Term Care Eligibility

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

 3. Income Limitations – if single, and seeking care in a nursing home facility, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $350 per month.
 Income in excess of $350 can still qualify for Medicaid coverage if excess income is spent down to pay for care.
-For home and community based waivers the income limit is 300% of the SSI benefit level for a household of one (e.g. $2,199 in 2015).
-There is a personal needs allowance of $71/month that is not factored into the total countable income.
+For home and community based waivers the income limit is 300% of the SSI benefit level for a household of one.
+This percentage changes each year, but can be easily found.
+There is a personal needs allowance of $77/month that is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Maryland has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.